 Section 3.
 Committee Meetings.

 At all committee meetings, a quorum shall be equal to a majority of the members of the committee.
 A vote by a majority of the members present at a duly organized committee meeting shall constitute the action of the committee.
 Committees shall meet as prescribed in their individual descriptions.
-Committees shall maintain complete and accurate minutes of each committee meeting and shall retain each resolution and unanimous written consent executed by committee members.
+Committees shall maintain complete and accurate minutes of each committee meeting, which minutes shall include attendance, and shall retain each resolution and unanimous written consent executed by committee members.
 Said notices, minutes, resolutions and written consents shall be maintained in the permanent records of the committee.

 ARTICLE VI – OPERATING MINISTRIES